LoginRadius/engineering-portal/content/tune-the-go-http-client-for-high-performance/index.md

 const DefaultMaxIdleConnsPerHost = 2
 ```

-MaxIdleConns is the connection pool size, this is the maximum connection that can be open, its default value is 100 connection
+MaxIdleConns is the connection pool size, and this is the maximum connection that can be open; its default value is 100 connections.

 There is problem with the default setting `DefaultMaxIdleConnsPerHost` with value of 2 connection,
-DefaultMaxIdleConnsPerHost is the number of connection can be allowed to open per host basic
+DefaultMaxIdleConnsPerHost is the number of connection can be allowed to open per host basic.
-Means for any particular host out of 100 connection from the  Connection pool only 2 connection will be allocated to that host.
+Means for any particular host out of 100 connection from the  Connection pool only two connection will be allocated to that host.

-With the more request came, it will process only 2 requests, other request will wait for the connection to communicate with the host server and go in the `TIME_WAIT` state, As more request came, increase the connection to the `TIME_WAIT` state and increase the server resource utilization, at the limit, the server will crash
+With the more request came, it will process only two requests; other requests will wait for the connection to communicate with the host server and go in the `TIME_WAIT` state.
+As more request came, increase the connection to the `TIME_WAIT` state and increase the server resource utilization; at the limit, the server will crash.

 ### Solution: Don't use Default Transport and increase MaxIdleConnsPerHost